-Using the BD Water Trading platform, you can negotiate a price and define the quantity of water to trade.
+Using Water Manager, you can negotiate a price and define the quantity of water to trade.
 At this point, we collect the funds from the buyer and secure them in our BD Water Holdings Account until trade approval.

 Applying for a licence trade with the Department of Water and Environmental Regulation, completing all the necessary paperwork and interfacing with DWER.
 Upon approval and licence transfer to the buyer, funds are released to the seller.

 Trading water can be hard, we’re here to make it simple.

 We are aiming to make the licence trading process simpler and smoother through our BD Water Trading platform.